 - Volume of relevant visitor traffic within the channel

-Depending on whose data you are looking at, somewhere between 70-80% of all job-related searches start in Google, so this represents a very good starting point for channel selection.
+Depending on whose data you are looking at, somewhere between 70-80% of all job-related searches start on Google.
+This represents a very good starting point for channel selection.
 If you are going to adopt this strategy, then you need to consider doing this each and every time that you are recruiting for a challenging or difficult to fill the role.
-However, because a multi-channel approach, covering several of the best channel options is recommended, this could seriously push the price of advertising up.
+However, because this is a multi-channel approach, covering several of the best channel options is recommended, and this could seriously push the price of advertising up.

-The solution to this might be to find a multi-media reseller, as a starting point, and for the price of a couple of job boards, you can look to get your job advert onto all the leading job advertising channels, social media and aggregators for the same price.
+The recruitment tactic for this might be to find a multi-media reseller, as a starting point, and for the price of a couple of job boards, you can look to get your job advert onto all the leading job advertising channels, social media and aggregators for the same price.
 This will potentially get your job advertised across all the most visited media channels and give you exceptional value for money, especially when compared to buying directly from each job board.

 2. Optimising application and retention rates

 There are key metrics that can be monitored at each stage of the recruitment life-cycle, and that should be monitored closely and used to establish the effectiveness of your strategy at each specific stage and to act as a guide to optimising outcomes.